-The Company s same store sales data is calculated based on the change in net sales for stores that have been open for more than 13 full months and includes stores, if any, that have been relocated within the same mall, though the Company typically does not expand or relocate stores within a mall.
+The Company s same store sales data is calculated based on the change in net sales for stores that have been open for more than 13 full months and includes stores, if any, that have been relocated within the same mall.
 Stores where square footage has been changed by more than 25 percent within the past 13 months are excluded from the same store sales calculation.
-Stores closed during the year are included in the same store sales calculation only for the full months of the year the stores were open.
+Stores closed during the year are included in the same store sales calculation only for the full months of the year the stores were open in both years.
 In addition, sales which are initiated in stores but fulfilled through the Company s e-commerce websites are included in the calculation of same store sales.